RohanAlexander/telling_stories_with_data/_book/97-assessment.md

 ### Checks

-- Use GitHub in a well-developed way by making at least a few commits, and using descriptive commit messages.
+- Use GitHub in a well-developed way by making at least a few commits and using descriptive commit messages.

 <!-- - In an appendix there is both a link to the supplementary survey and the details of it, including questions (in case the link fails, and to make the paper self-contained). -->